 Command And Conquer Economy: Oh so averted.
 You don't even technically earn money from producing stuff: Instead your population does, and you can either tax them (which means they can't buy as much stuff...) or raise tariffs (which makes imported goods more expensive).
 All POPs have their own "needs" of stuff they want (everything from grain and coal to opium and radios) based on their class and type.
 If you can't satisfy them they'll move somewhere else or starve.
 Oh, and did we mention that under two of the games' four economic policies you don't actually build factories yourself?
 Instead your capitalists do (using their own money, that disappears if you tax them too highly).
 The problem with capitalists, of course, is that they build factories that are the most profitable to them, not the factories that you would prefer built.
 (For instance, the ones that produce guns).

-Played semi-straight under Planned Economy.
+Downplayed under Planned Economy.
 You're in charge of deciding where to build the factories, and you can put them where they'll benefit the nation the most.
 One of the perks of being a Dirty Communist.
+You can't though tell people what to consume, which still adds in some difficulty.

 The Computer Is a Cheating Bastard: Averted.
 If you play above 'normal' difficulty, then the AI does get some bonuses to production, but otherwise it follows the exact same rules as the player.
 If the computer appears to be cheating, it is making use of some sort of mechanic that is not readily apparent.
 (Such as: The second game opens at the beginning of the Texan Revolution; if you play as Texas, you will soon discover that the Mexican army has better morale than you.
 But not because of this trope, rather because it has an Engineers brigade attached, which gives +10 to morale.)